SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 in all of the case's patterns.

 ..
-The discussion above about multi-pattern cases matches discussion uf multi-pattern catch under Do Stamement.
+The discussion above about multi-pattern cases matches discussion of multi-pattern catch under Do Stamement.

 A ``switch`` statement can also include a default case, introduced by the ``default`` keyword.
 The code within a default case is executed only if no other cases match the control expression.